 Help to access online services

-We can walk you through the steps you need to take to register for online GP services.
-You will then be able to use a smartphone app to book GP appointments, order your repeat prescriptions, and access your health care records.
-We can also show you how to go online to find a wide range of activities in your local area to support your health and wellbeing.
+We can walk you through the steps you need to take to request an appointment from your GP using e-consult or to register for online GP services.
+We can also show you how you can use the internet to find a wide range of activities in your local area to support your health and wellbeing.

 Support to attend meetings online

-We run a programme of online events in partnership with specialist health organisations to give you the information you need to stay healthy during the pandemic.
+We run a programme of online events in partnership with commissioners and health providers to give you the information you need to stay healthy.
 We use Zoom, a videoconferencing platform, to host these events.
-If you are new to Zoom we will show you how to use it so you are able to participate in these meetings, and build your confidence with these tools.
+If you are new to Zoom we will show you how to use it so you are able to participate in these meetings and build your confidence with these tools.

 Since 2017 we have supported over 700 residents through our digital inclusion projects.
 We have worked with older people with long-term health conditions, parents, and people living in supported accommodation.
 80% of the people taking part said that they were now better able to look up information online relating to their own health conditions.
 Two-thirds reported increasing their knowledge of managing an email account.